 Increased risk of infections

 An ongoing lack of sleep because of allergies also may weaken your immune system and make your body less prepared to fight off infections.
 It may take longer for the inflammation caused by allergies to heal.
 This could lead to upper respiratory infection or a sinus infection (sinusitis).
 Fluid buildup in the ears also could cause pain and lead to the development of ear infections.
+There is also a potential link between allergies and yeast infections.
+Yeast infections are caused by an overgrowth of the fungus Candida, which can be triggered by a variety of factors, including changes in the immune system and hormonal imbalances.
 If left untreated, these infections can cause serious health risks.

 What to do if you have these symptoms

-If you’re experiencing any of these symptoms related to allergies, you’re not alone: an estimated 67 million Americans experience allergies to some degree.
+If you’re experiencing any of these symptoms related to allergies, you’re not alone: an estimated 67 million Americans suffer from allergies.